stozn/pokemon/README.md

 Original idea from [MarcoWorms](https://github.com/MarcoWorms).
 Just used a fork in order to make something more fresh and updated.

 Huge thanks to [piiih](https://github.com/piiih) for some awesome features !
+Huge thanks to [Fastigium](https://github.com/Fastigium) who helped to make the evolve system a new brand thing !

 A subreddit for the game is now open !
 You can find it [here](https://www.reddit.com/r/Pokeidle/) but like the game, still in progress !